FirasLatrech/todoList/README.md

     - Make sure that you have a ticket assigned to you before starting any task
     - Make sure that your ticket has the tester and the reviewer member (code review) as watchers in your ticket.
     - Add the merge request link to your ticket
-    - Make sure to daily answer the three questions in TAM
+    - Make sure to daily answer the questions